hekailiang/squirrel/README.md

 ### Getting Started

-**squirrel-foundation** supports both fluent API and declarative manner to define a state machine, and also support user to define the action methods in a straightforward manner.
+**squirrel-foundation** supports both fluent API and declarative manner to define a state machine, and also enable user to declare the action methods in a straightforward manner.

 * **StateMahcine** takes four parameter types.
 	* **T** The type of implemented state machine.